Sternotherus odoratus: Habitat

-S. odoratus turtle is found in a variety of wetland habitats and littoral zones, particularly shallow watercourses with a slow current and muddy bottom.
+S. odoratus is found in a variety of wetland habitats and littoral zones, particularly shallow watercourses with a slow current and muddy bottom.
 Although it is more aquatic than some turtles, it is also capable of climbing, and may be seen basking on fallen trees and woody debris.
 Fallen trees and coarse woody debris are known to be important components of wetland habitat, and may be particularly beneficial to basking turtles.
 Like all turtles, the stinkpot must nest on land, and shoreline real estate development is detrimental.
 S. odoratus is also commonly found on roads during the nesting season, having fallen victim to road mortality, particularly after heavy rainfall.
 It hibernates buried in the mud under logs, or in muskrat lodges.

 Diet

 Sternotherus odoratus are omnivorous.
 The most common prey in the diet are mollusks (gastropods and bivalves), insects (including larva, adults, aquatic and terrestrial), and crustaceans (amphipods, isopods, and crayfish).
 Other items documented in the diet include earthworms, leeches, spiders, millipedes, small fish and fish eggs, amphibians (tadpoles and small frogs), small turtles, carrion, filamentous green algae, parts of vascular plants (e.g. Cornus, Eichhornia, Elodea, Hydrilla, Najas, Nuphar, Utricularia, Vallisneria), and a variety of seeds.
 Juveniles and sub-adults (under 5 cm.) feed on a higher percentage of aquatic insects, algae, and carrion with an ontogenetic shift to a broader diet in adults.

 Sternotherus odoratus are predominantly aquatic, bottom feeders, but they are known to feed at the surface, and forage on land on occasion.
 Eastern musk turtles typically walk on the bottom of waterways with their necks extended searching for food, probing their heads into sand, mud, and decaying vegetation.
 An Oklahoma study found them to be euryphagous with seasonal changes in the diet, and food preferences directly related to availability, taking more animal food in the summer and plant material in the winter.
 Vegetation is a smaller, but consistent portion of the diet.
 Stomach and colon contents from 68 specimens were analyzed revealing 97.4% of the individuals had aquatic vegetation, comprising 20.4% of the volume.
 Missouri populations of S. odoratus were studied and found monthly, seasonal, and sexual differences in dietary preferences, in part due to sexual differences in peak activity and reproductive conditions.
 The study refuted the idea that S. odoratus are simply dietary generalists and that fluctuations in food availability, density, seasonal variation, and reproductive conditions influence their diet.
-Another study in Florida found the absence, or presents and competition, between other musk turtle species can influence the diet.
+Another study in Florida found the absence, or presence and competition, between other musk turtle species can influence the diet.
+A study from Texas found that certain populations of this species were consuming higher rates of invasive snails due to their abundance in some ecosystems.

 A Michigan study suggested that the scavenging habits may be overestimated in the species and that musk turtles feed readily on freshly dead material but refuse animal flesh in advanced stages of decay.
 All fish remains from the digestive tracts were carrion, predominantly fish injured by anglers and dead or dying bait "minnows" dumped by fishermen.